egovernment/egovernment.github.io/documentation/tutorial.markdown

 ### Assumptions

-In the exercises we assume that we work with `businessProcessDemo` service unless explictly stated otherwise.
+In the exercises we assume that we work in `eregistrations-demo` project [https://github.com/egovernment/eregistrations-demo](https://github.com/egovernment/eregistrations-demo).

-All texts that appear to user should be translatable (wrapped in the `_` [`i18n2`] function).

 ### Add new field to section